 5. Cultural immersion will overtake lazy beach days

 Forty-five percent of travellers say they see learning about local cultures as key to sustainable travel.
 This is supported by 66 percent of people wanting to have ‘authentic’ experiences that give insight into local culture and customs, away from exaggerated tourist attractions.

 6. Stewardship of places visited will become second nature

 A stumbling block to community stewardship is accessibility.
-34 percent of travellers say they have no idea how to find activities or tours that would positively impact local spaces.
+More than 30 percent of travellers say they have no idea how to find activities or tours that would positively impact local spaces.
 Almost the same number (32 percent) of people would enjoy travel companies making suggestions of things to do that will support native communities.